Bernie Little: Community involvement and personal life

 Outside of racing, Little was a philanthropist and civic leader in Lakeland.
 He was described as a “legendary entrepreneur, racer, and giver” by U.S. Rep. Adam Putnam, and credited with raising the profile of Lakeland nationally.
 He and his wife Jane had three children: Becky, Bernie Jr., and Joe.

 Death and legacy

 Little died on April 25, 2003, in Lakeland, Florida, at the age of 77 from complications of pneumonia.
-His death raised questions about the future of both Miss Budweiser and the sport itself, with many noting that Anheuser-Busch’s sponsorship under Little had long dominated hydroplane racing and deterred rival sponsors.
+His death raised questions about the future of both Miss Budweiser and the sport itself, with many noting that Anheuser-Busch's sponsorship under Little had long dominated hydroplane racing and deterred rival sponsors.
 At the time of his death, he had been married to Jane for 59 years.
 His son Joe Little took over leadership of the Miss Budweiser team.
+The following year the team dissolved, and Anheuser-Busch ended their involvement with the sport.